Canon 700D vs Olympus E-PL9

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 700D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL9 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 700D and Olympus E-PL9 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL9 and the 700D is in-body image stabilization (IBIS).
-The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the 700D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the 700D offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-PL9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).